 When you outsource the conversion process, you have a qualified team to bank on.
 The team will have the experience and expertise to carry out the various aspects of the conversion, including the complex functionalities in Flash and can ramp up to meet complex requirements.
 They can handle a high volume of conversions within stipulated deadlines.

 You can expect a quick turnaround to convert Flash to HTML5.
 The vendor can bring in required additional resources to meet the unique aspects of the conversion.
 The vendor will also ensure error-free documentation of each converted file.

 Outsourcing to a vendor gives you access to expertise in authoring tools.
 A vendor who has done conversion projects will be familiar with the authoring tools and the specific needs of conversion that each tool can meet.
 They will know which tool to use based on the size and complexity of conversion and also its limitations.
 A vendor is well-equipped to offer an optimized conversion by using multiple tools and methods.
 When you convert Flash to HTML5, outsourcing to a vendor can be inexpensive, if you have a huge volume of courses to be converted and also need to redesign some of them.

 Outsourcing comes with the possible challenge of working with a vendor who is in another location, sometimes in another corner of the world.
 The differences in time zones can create co-ordination issues and communication lags.
 This can lead to project delays.
 Lack of clear communication can lead to misunderstanding of project requirements and result in not meeting your expectations.

-Weigh your options for Flash to HTML5 e-learning conversion on whether to do it in-house or outsource your requirements to a vendor.
+Weigh your options for converting Flash to HTML5 e-learning on whether to do it in-house or outsource your requirements to a vendor.
 Make a comprehensive conversion plan on the resources to be converted and how to make them accessible on mobile devices and browsers.
 Choose your option based on these requirements.